Darlene-Naz/Rock-Paper-Scissors-OpenCV/README.md

 # Rock-Paper-Scissors-OpenCV-Game

-A Rock-Paper-Scissors game using computer vision.
-CNN Multiclass Classifier Model built in Keras to recognize hand gestures.
+A Rock-Paper-Scissors game with a CNN Multiclass Classifier Model built in Keras to recognize real-time hand gestures using computer vision.